United Airlines Flight 232: Injuries and deaths

 The passengers who died for reasons other than smoke inhalation were seated in rows 1–4, 24–25, and 28–38.
 Passengers who died because of smoke inhalation were seated in rows 14, 16, and 22–30.
 The person assigned to seat 20H moved to an unknown seat and died of smoke inhalation.

 One crash survivor died one month after the accident; he was classified according to NTSB regulations as a survivor with serious injuries.

 Fifty-two children, including four "lap children" without their own seats, were aboard the flight because of a United Airlines promotion for "Children's Day".
 Eleven children, including one lap child, died.
 Many of the children were traveling alone.

-Rescuers did not identify the debris that was the remains of the cockpit, with the four crew members alive inside, until 35 minutes after the crash.
+Rescuers did not identify the remains of the cockpit, with the four crew members alive inside, until 35 minutes after the crash.
 All four recovered from their injuries and eventually returned to flight duty.